AGAMPANDEYY/EMS_Fleet_Optimisation_EfkonIndia/README.md

 - Reference materials
 - Presentation discussing the solution

-# 🚑 Ambulance Optimization Quick Guide - EfkonStrabag
+# EMS Fleet Optimization Quick Guide - EfkonStrabag

 Welcome to the **Ambulance Optimization** repository!
 This project aims to optimize the deployment of ambulances on highways using accident clustering data and mathematical optimization.